dnsimple/dnsimple-developer/content/use-cases/domain-registration.markdown

     { 'title' => 'Swedish', 'value' => 'se', 'description' => nil }] }
 ~~~

 Now that you know how to handle extended attributes, it's a good time to present them to your customer.
 Make sure to validate the presence of any required attributes.
-This is important, because without them, domain registration isn't possible.
+This is important because domain registration isn't possible without them.

-## Create a contact for your user
+## Creating a contact for your user

 For a domain to be registered it needs to have an associated contact in our system.
 You'll probably want to provide your customer's contact details instead of your own, so the contact will need to be created in our system.